HHousen/TransformerSum/README.md

 **Model and Training**

-* **Compatible with every huggingface/transformers transformer encoder model.** `BertSum` can only use Bert, whereas this project supports all encoders by only changing two options when training.
+* **Compatible with every `huggingface/transformers` transformer encoder model.** `BertSum` can only use Bert, whereas this project supports all encoders by only changing two options when training.
+* Easily extendable with new custom models that are saved in the `huggingface/transformers` format.
+In this way, integration with the `longformer` was easily accomplished.
 * The classifier component of `TransformerExtSum` is larger (it contains two linear layers) than `BertSum` (which contains one linear layer).
 The additional layer was found the greatly improve performance.
 * The reduction method for the BCE loss function  is different in `TransformerExtSum` than `BertSum`. `BertSum` takes the sum of the losses for each sentence (ignoring padding) even though it [looks like it uses the mean](https://github.com/nlpyang/BertSum/blob/master/src/models/trainer.py#L325).
 Five different reduction methods were tested (see the [loss function experiments](experiments/README.md)).
 There did not appear to a significant difference, but the best was chosen.
 * The batch size parameter of `BertSum` is not the real batch size (which is likely caused by the custom `DataLoader`).
 In this project batch size is the number of documents processed on the GPU at once.